crabhi/celery-java/README.md

 ## Calling a Java task from Python

-1. Annotate your class that does something useful as a `@Task`.
+1. Annotate your class that does something useful as a `@CeleryTask`.

     ```java
-    import org.sedlakovi.celery.Task;
+    import org.sedlakovi.celery.CeleryTask;

-    @Task
+    @CeleryTask
     public class TestTask {

         public int sum(int x, int y) {